Meet our Faculty & Staff

 I moved to Oregon at age eleven, after spending my early childhood in a small town in upstate New York.
 Since arriving in the Pacific Northwest I take every opportunity to explore the beautiful beaches, majestic mountains and endless hiking trails the area has to offer.
 In my spare time I also enjoy practicing yoga, playing my trumpet and ukulele, studying herbal medicine and spending time with my partner and our growing family of rescue animals.

 In 2009, I graduated from Portland State with a Bachelor’s Degree in Arts and Letters.
-During my time in college I became enchanted with the field of Early Childhood Education.
-I was introduced to Waldorf Education while nannying for a local family.
+During my time in college I became enchanted with the field of Early Childhood Education, and began teaching at an arts based preschool in Bethany Village.
+I was introduced to Waldorf Education while working as a nanny for a local family.
 I was especially taken with the Early Childhood program, where hushed voices, handwork, imaginative play and a nurturing atmosphere set the perfect stage for young minds, bodies and souls to flourish.

-Swallowtail School feels like the right place to set down roots as both a teacher and a student within this nurturing community.
+I feel fortunate to have found Swallowtail School as a place to set down roots as both a teacher and a student within this nurturing community.